ArinTorney/cpp-tools-and-codes/README.md

 # cpp-and-rust-tools-and-codes
-This is nothing, just a bunch of C++ codes to help programming.
+This is nothing, just a bunch of C++ and Rust codes and guides  to help programming.
 # Projects
 ### C++
 1. Primitive Duck Type (./dynamictyping) (Under Apache 2.0)